-For column (E), report any revenue from activities related to the organization's exempt purpose; (i.e., income received from activities that form the basis of the organization's exemption from taxation).
+For column (E), report any revenue from activities related to the organization's exempt purpose; (for example, income received from activities that form the basis of the organization's exemption from taxation).
 Also report here any revenue that is excludable from gross income other than by Code section 512, 513, or 514, such as interest on state and local bonds that is excluded from tax by section 103.
-Explain in Part VIII how any amount reported in column (E) related to the accomplishment of the organization's exempt purposes.
+Explain in Part VIII how any amount reported in column (E) relates to the accomplishment of the organization's exempt purposes.

-Lines 93(a) through (g)-Program service revenue
+Lines 93(a) through (g).
+Program Service Revenue

 List the organization's revenue-producing program service activities on these lines.
 Program service activities are primarily those that form the basis of an organization's exemption from tax.
-Enter, in the appropriate columns, gross revenue from each program service activity and the business and exclusion codes that identify this revenue.
+Enter in the appropriate columns, gross revenue from each program service activity and the business and exclusion codes that identify this revenue.
 See the explanation of program service revenue in the instructions for Part I, line 2.
+For 501(c)(15) reporting of insurance premiums received, refer to instructions for Part I, line 2.

-Line 93(f)-Medicare and Medicaid payments
+Line 93(f).
+Medicare and Medicaid Payments